 Let's say, for example, that your collection of original paintings was published in a well-known anthology for artists who employ a unique style, and you want to submit this as a comparable achievement to having authored scholarly articles in media.
 You could show how the creation of paintings printed in a professional anthology serves the same purpose as authoring articles: for example, to share a novel application of a known style or methodology with academic peers in order to help advance a unique theory or style.
 This approach helps make sure you don't omit meaningful professional accomplishments.

-If you have enlisted the help of an attorney, be prepared to work closely to help explain your achievements and their significance, especially when those achievements don’t seem to neatly fall into the standard categories.
+If you have enlisted the help of an attorney (which would be an excellent idea), be prepared to work closely to help explain your achievements and their significance, especially when those achievements don't seem to neatly fall into the standard categories.

 The above are just some possible approaches to proving your eligibility for an EB-1 visa, and only some might be relevant to you.
 An attorney and professional peers can help you select the most complete and persuasive list of documents.